Potluck Party Basics: Origins, Popularity, and Etiquette

 If you've ever been to one of these get-togethers hosted by your family, friends or social group, then you know how much fun they can be.
 Some people think that potlucks are made of hearty dishes, casseroles and stews, mayonnaise drenched pasta and potato salads.
 And let’s not forget the dessert table filled with homemade pies, cakes and squares.
 Today, a potluck can be as hearty or as wholesome as the guests wants it to be.
 They can be organized around different food themes, such as vegetarian or gluten-free, so that everyone can participate.

-What does the word "potluck" mean?
 The definition comes from 16th Century England when food was generously offered to an unexpected visitor.
 The guest was served whatever was on the stove otherwise known as the "the luck of the pot.”
 Today's modern version, which seems to have originated in the early 20th century in the United States, is not about people spontaneously dropping by; rather it is a deliberately planned a social event where guests bring food to share following some basic rules and customs so that the event goes smoothly and no one is left hungry. (source: http://en.wikipedia.org/wiki/Potluck)

-The Best Ocassions for Hosting a Potluck
+What Are the Best Ocassions for Hosting a Potluck?

 - Baby showers